 \section{Related Work}

-Despite the valuable contributions to the state-of-the-art in the field, to the best of our knowledge, the problem of dealing with the variability of the environment and the need to address context switching is still an open problem.
-In this section, we present works that are related to mission specifications (Section~\ref{sec:missionSpecification}) and reactive synthesis applied to robotics (Section~\ref{sec:reactiveSynthesis}).
-We also have a brief discussion about the concept of context (Section~\ref{sec:bncontext}).
+Despite valuable contributions to the state-of-the-art in the field, dealing with the variability of the environment and addressing context switching remain open challenges.
+This section presents works related to mission specifications (Section~\ref{sec:missionSpecification}) and reactive synthesis applied to robotics (Section~\ref{sec:reactiveSynthesis}).
+We also briefly discuss the concept of context (Section~\ref{sec:bncontext}).

-\subsection{Mission specification}
+\subsection{Mission Specification}